 Advertisement

 Rolling pasta, making fresh pizza dough and churning ice cream, here we have listed some of our best Italian restaurants so far this year in the UK.
 You'll find seasonal dishes such as spaghettini with Morecambe Bay shrimp at Luca to pappardelle with beef shin at Padella.
+Now learn 10 things we love about Puglian cuisine and Tuscan food.

 Learn about Italian coffee culture with our expert barista Celeste Wong's guide, including traditional rituals, how to order it and the perfect recipe for at-home brewing.
+For a more casual affair, find out our favourite informal dining spots in the UK and then discover the best restaurants in the Lake District.

 Napoli Centro, Sheffield